-Sales & Marketing Managers
+Sales & Marketing Specialists

 Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

-Sales and marketing manager’s job duties differ depending on the size of the organization they work for.
+Sales and marketing Specialist’s job duties differ depending on the size of the organization they work for.
 In general sales and marketing managers may be responsible for the profitability of products or services, customer retention, sales, sales forecasting, strategic planning, advertising/ promotion, market research/ customer needs assessment, media relations, event management, customer service, etc. (Adapted from alis).

 Advertising account executives co-ordinate the day to day activities involved in planning and implementing print, electronic and social media advertising campaigns (Alberta Learning Information Services).

 Find detailed information about the occupation, including typical duties and working conditions, in the links below: